Ac6Embedded/apollo-docs/docs/security/cra/timelines-and-enforcement.md

     2027-08-01 : CRA applies (most obligations)
 ```

-**Engineering implication:** if you wait until late 2027 to build your processes, you’ll miss the point - the CRA expects **repeatable evidence**, not a one-time scramble.
+**Engineering implication:** if you wait until late 2027 to build your processes, you'll miss the point - the CRA expects **repeatable evidence**, not a one-time scramble.

 ---

-## What “existing products” means for long-lived devices
+## What "existing products" means for long-lived devices

-For embedded vendors, a typical trap is assuming “we shipped that model years ago, so it’s not impacted.”
+For embedded vendors, a typical trap is assuming "we shipped that model years ago, so it's not impacted."

 In CE terminology, what matters is **when you place a product on the market** (first supply for distribution/use in the EU).
 If you keep shipping the *same model* after CRA applies, you will need a compliant release + technical file **for the version you place on the market at that time**.